 The compilation was hugely successful, topping the album charts in more than 35 countries.
-It was the highest-selling album of 2000 and the whole decade.
-The album sold 13.8 million copies worldwide that year, and was the fourth best-selling album behind Eminem’s The Marshall Mathers LP, Britney Spears’ Oops!… I Did It Again, and Santana’s Supernatural.
+It was the highest-selling album of the whole decade.
+The album sold 13.8 million copies worldwide in 2000, and was the fourth best-selling album behind Eminem’s The Marshall Mathers LP, Britney Spears’ Oops!… I Did It Again, and Santana’s Supernatural.

 In the US, 1 charted at number one on the Billboard 200, with sales of more than 595,000 copies.
 It spent eight non-consecutive weeks at the top of the chart, and sold 1,258,667 copies in the week before Christmas.
 In the year 2000 1 was the sixth best-selling US album, with 5,100,000 copies sold.

 In the UK the album became The Beatles’ 15th number one album, selling 319,126 copies in the first week.
 It became 2000’s best-selling album in just five weeks.
 1 remains the band’s second best-selling album in the UK, behind Sgt Pepper’s Lonely Hearts Club Band.